Siteimprove/alfa/README.md

 ## Requirements

-Alfa will run in any [ECMAScript 2015](https://www.ecma-international.org/ecma-262/6.0/) compatible JavaScript environment including, but not limited to, [Node.js](https://nodejs.org/en/) and modern browsers.
+Alfa will run in any [ECMAScript 2015](https://www.ecma-international.org/ecma-262/6.0/) compatible JavaScript environment including, but not limited to, recent versions of [Node.js](https://nodejs.org/en/), [Chrome](https://www.google.com/chrome/), [Firefox](https://www.mozilla.org/en-US/firefox/), [Safari](https://www.apple.com/lae/safari/), and [Edge](https://www.microsoft.com/en-us/windows/microsoft-edge).
 While it should be possible to compile Alfa from source targeting older environments, we do not explicitly provide support for doing so as Alfa is highly reliant on especially data structures introduced in newer versions of ECMAScript.

 ## Funding